hln33/monkey-interpreter/readme.md

      Code Executed
 ```

+## Next Steps
+* Additional Language Features
+  * Operators like <=, >=
+  * For/While Loops
+  * etc.
+* Going through the follow-up book "Writing a Compiler in Go"

 ## See Also
 Have a look at [Rlox](https://github.com/hln33/rlox/tree/main).
-A similar project I did,but following a different book called "Crafting Interpreters" and in the Rust programming language.
+A similar project I did, but following a different book called "Crafting Interpreters" and in the Rust programming language.